 The first difference, K greeted us smiling!
 From the anxious and worried expression that she had born I didn't think such a smile was possible.
 Her whole countenance had changed.
 Her expression and bodily movements were relaxed and confident.
 She invited us in and we sat down in a house that seemed so peaceful and calm compared to the last time we had visited.

 K explained to us the drastic difference that had happened from that same day of the blessing until the other week.
-Every nervous or anxious feeling had left her mind, and that feeling of weight on her shoulders seemed to have disappeared.
-There were some other personal miracles that had happened as well.
-Her son was a bit sick and so she wasn't able to go church the past week, but she was dying to go the entire week.
+Every nervous or anxious feeling had left her mind, and that feeling of weight on her shoulders seemed to have dis-appeared.
+There were other personal miracles that happened as well.
+Her son was sick and she wasn't able to go church the past week, but she was dying to go the entire week.

 We had an appointment but she gave 100% guarantee that she would be there so we left.